MayaPosch/Nodate/README.md

 **Implemented features**

-At this point in time, the following functionality has been implemented on the C++ side:
+The following functionality has been implemented on the C++ side:

 * RCC.
 * GPIO (digital & AF).